Easy Chocolate Soup – Perfect for Valentine’s Day

 Instructions

-• Make a cornflour slurry by mixing the cornflour with the COLD milk.
+• Make a slurry by mixing the cornstarch with the COLD milk.
 Stir well to dilute.

 • Pour the hot milk over the chocolate chips and leave for a couple of minutes.
 Add the vanilla paste.